 When not aroused, the vagina is typically between 3-6 inches long, and 1-2.5 inches wide.
 But when aroused, the upper portion of the vagina elongates and pushes the cervix and uterus slightly deeper into your body to make room.
 After arousal, the vagina goes back to its normal size, it doesn’t stay elongated.
 So you don’t have to worry about getting “stretched out” using toys during masturbation.

 MYTH #6: You can’t masturbate during your period or it’s a bad idea to do so.

 FACT: You definitely can, and it can actually be beneficial!

 This one is also totally false.
 Masturbating while on your period is potentially messy, but definitely not impossible — and certainly a GREAT idea.
 It can actually be beneficial for people who menstruate because the chemicals and hormones released during and after masturbation can help relieve menstrual cramp pain.

 A great option for self-pleasure while menstruating is to do it in the tub!
 So check out our guide to the (majorly upgraded) Bathtub Technique, and don’t let your period hold you back from getting it on with yourself.

-At the end of the day, we can’t let these oppressive myths continue to stop women from masturbating for ourselves, for our pleasure, and for the health benefits they provide.
+At the end of the day, we can’t let these oppressive masturbation myths continue to stop women from self-pleasure for ourselves, for our pleasure, and for the health benefits they provide.
 As women, as sex-positive feminists, our most powerful weapons against the fear and ignorance surrounding sex and sexuality are knowledge and acceptance.

 About The Author, Elizabeth Mason